beamer-bridge/beamer/docs/source/agent.rst

 The second part, processing requests, consists of going through all requests and checking whether there is an action that needs to be performed.
 For example, if a pending request is encountered, the event processor may issue a ``fillRequest`` transaction.
-Similarly, if a filled request is encountered and it was our agent that filled it, the event processor may issue a ``withdraw`` transaction.
+Similarly, if a filled request is encountered and it was our agent that filled it, the event processor may issue a ``claimRequest`` transaction.
 Here again the request tracker is used to access the requests.